How To Clean Pool Floats or Toys So They'll Last Longer

 Cleaning Pool Floats: Best Methods

 So, you wonder how to clean pool floats.
-Before discussing the best methods, we have some helpful advice: always deflate your float to clean it.
+Before discussing the best way to clean pool floats, we have some helpful advice: always deflate your float to clean it.
 You will avoid drilling holes, even unintentionally, and the process will go much more smoothly.
 Also, check out to use a soft sponge or dustcloth.

 Now that you know the key tip of deflation and have rolled up your sleeves choose one method below and get it done!
 Let’s find out the best way to clean pool floats together.